 We supply everything you need for yoga, including mats ($2 mat hire) and other props.
 If you’d like to bring your own mat, you’re more than welcome, and if you’re a member, you’re welcome to leave your mat in our designated mat shelves.

 Yoga after injury

 Always make sure you’ve spoken with your GP and gotten their go-ahead before coming to yoga.
 Let your teacher know before class starts about the particulars of your injury.
 They’ll be able to give you modified poses, where relevant, to help you grow stronger and not aggravate your injury.

 Ultimately, your body knows best, so listen closely to how your body feels in the poses and remember to work gently and consistently as you recover.

 We recommend that you book ahead.
 Click here to view our timetable and sign up for a class.
 If you’re new to the studio, our 14-day introductory pass for just $20 offers the best value.

 If you’re new to yoga, then attend our Beginners workshop.
 Click here for details.

-Then you can then attend our Foundations class at 4pm on Saturday afternoons.
-Our Hatha and Yin classes are suitable for beginners and all levels of practitioners.
+Come to a Yoga Basics class on Wednesday nights at 7:30pm.
+Our Hatha and Yin classes are also suitable for beginners and all levels of practitioners.
 See class descriptions for a more detailed explanation.